kmerckae/panda_safe_hrc_tutorial/source/panda_arm/robot_network.rst

 Hardware connections
 --------------------

-In the figure below you can see the official hardware connection documentation from Franka Emika.
+In the figure below you can see the official hardware connection documentation from Franka Emika which you can find in the Franka Emika Panda manual.
-:raw-html:`<font color="red">  Is it possible to add a link to the pdf file FrankaPandaManual.pdf that is included in the source folder?  </font>`

 You can find the :download:`FrankaPandaManual pdf here <doc/FrankaPandaManual.pdf>`

+:raw-html:`<font color="red">  Also possible to open this pdf file in a new tab when you click on it?
+As is also done in "setting up the network" in the note on this page. </font>`

 .. image:: ./images/panda-set-up.png
     :align: center